Application Deadline Friday, September 1 @ 11:59pm EST

 Just Roots is proud to present our unique 8-week intensive cohort program specifically designed for white* (bodied or passing) non-profit leaders.
 We'll prepare you to overcome the challenges of dismantling white supremacy culture in your organization, and welcome you into a growing community of peers committed to transformative anti-racist leadership and accountability in the sector.

-Open to any white* (bodied or passing) non-profit executives and directors
+Open to white* (bodied/passing) non-profit legal services executive directors

-Application Deadline Extended!
-Now due Friday, Feb 24 @ 11:59pm EST
+Application Deadline Friday, September 1 @ 11:59pm EST

 Who needs this program?